Pion generalized parton distributions at zero skewness: Numerical Results and Discussion

-In the left panel of Fig.~\ref{pdf1}, we show the valence-quark pion PDFs ($x\mathcal{H}^u (x,0,0)$) at $\mu^2 =$ 27 GeV$^2$, where the renormalization value is chosen based on the renormalization of the existing experimental data.
+In the left panel of Fig.~\ref{pdf1}, we show the valence-quark pion PDFs ($x\mathcal{H}^u (x,0,0)$) at $\mu^2 =$ 27 GeV$^2$, which is chosen based on the renormalization scale value of experimental data.
 We find that the valence-quark pion PDFs obtained from the pion GPDs are in excellent agreement with the existing experimental data~\cite{E615:1989bda} and the JAM analysis result~\cite{Barry:2021osv}.
 It is worth noting that this result validates our approach used in this work.
 With this result, we then predict the valence-quark pion PDFs at $\mu^2 =$ 4 GeV$^2$, where the values of the renormalization scale are adapted from the scale used in the lattice QCD and JAM analysis.

 The right panel of Fig.~\ref{pdf1} shows the results for the valence-quark pion PDFs in comparison with the JAM analysis result~\cite{Barry:2021osv} at renormalization scale $\mu^2 =$ 4 GeV$^2$.
-It is found that the valence-quark pion PDFs show excellent agreement with those for the JAM analysis~\cite{Barry:2021osv}.
+It is found that the valence-quark pion PDFs show excellent agreement with those obtained from the JAM analysis~\cite{Barry:2021osv}.
 Explicitly, it shows that the behavior of the quark power counting rule of the valence-quark pion PDFs at the asymptotic region ($ x\sim 1$) is consistent with the JAM analysis, expecting $xu_v^\pi (x) = x\mathcal{H}^u (x,0,0) \simeq (1-x)^{1}$ both at $\mu^2 = $ 27 and 4 GeV$^2$, respectively.
-This finding is slightly different from the DSE model prediction~\cite{Chang:2014gga} and the nonlocal chiral quark model (NLChQM)~\cite{Hutauruk:2025wkn,Hutauruk:2023ccw}, which predict $(1-x)^{\simeq 2}$ at $x \rightarrow 1$, as reported in Ref.~\cite{Hutauruk:2023ccw}..
-This difference is expected since the latter two models employ a momentum-dependent approach.
+This finding is slightly different from the DSE model prediction~\cite{Chang:2014gga} and the nonlocal chiral quark model (NLChQM)~\cite{Hutauruk:2025wkn,Hutauruk:2023ccw}, which predict a $(1-x)^{n}$ behavior with $n\simeq 2$ as $x \rightarrow 1$, as reported in Ref.~\cite{Hutauruk:2023ccw}.
+This difference is expected since the latter two models employ the momentum-dependent approach.